-finds great inspiration from the beauty of the natural landscape especially the South Downs which she visits frequently on foot and by mountain bike.
-Her love for the countryside feeds into her images creating intuitive responses from memory and other images based on close observation of specific places.
+Sue Haseltine finds great inspiration in the beauty of the natural landscape, especially the South Downs which she visits frequently.
+Her love for the countryside feeds into her images, creating intuitive responses from memory and other images based on close observation of specific places.

 Complimenting the work from landscape Sue explores flowers in close up and combined with abstract forms building up rich surfaces and patterns.